 Hitchcock’s early British films tend largely to be devoid of the interesting, endlessly analysable scores his later films have, (thanks mainly to Bernard Herrmann being sat at the musical helm).
-It seems to have been an almost standard practice to use a handful of musical scores or fragments in the occasional scene but to largely … Continue reading The Lady Vanishes (Alfred Hitchcock, 1938) – Early Uses of Musical, Narrative Tools.
+It seems to have been an almost standard practice to use a handful of musical scores or fragments in the occasional scene but to largely leave the films musically blank outside of their opening and … Continue reading The Lady Vanishes (Alfred Hitchcock, 1938) – Early Uses of Musical, Narrative Tools.

 When watching the first half an hour of The Lady Vanishes, it may perhaps be surprising that nothing whatsoever to do with a lady vanishing graces the screen.
 This however allows the film to throw many a surprise over the viewer in the typical Hitchcock manner.
-The film opens in the disgruntled happenings of a … Continue reading The Lady Vanishes – Alfred Hitchcock (1938)
+The film opens in the disgruntled happenings of a hotel, somewhere around Switzerland.
+Instead of concentrating on the main … Continue reading The Lady Vanishes – Alfred Hitchcock (1938)